sebastian89n/code-learning-hub/java-libs/README.md

 - **mapstruct** - lib to easily transform one object to another
 - **picocli** - lib to create CLI applications in Java with clear params
 - **slf4j-with-logback** - Simple Logging Facade for Java with Logback example
-- **swagger** - API documentation tool for Java, simplifying the generation of interactive API documentation.